Airbus profits rise but A400M problems resurface

 PARIS Airbus Group (AIR.PA) posted stronger-than-expected nine-month earnings on Friday, muted by a resurgence of potentially costly delays for Europe's A400M troop carrier.

-Europe's largest aerospace group said nine-month operating earnings before one-off items rose 12 percent to 2.6 billion euros ($3.2 billion), sending its shares up more than 3 percent initially.
+Europe's largest aerospace group said nine-month operating earnings before one-off items rose 12 percent to 2.6 billion euros (2 billion pounds), sending its shares up more than 3 percent initially.

 Finance Director Harald Wilhelm said the civil aerospace industry continued to weather economic uncertainty as airlines order more efficient new jets, bringing in a slew of deposits that contributed to surprisingly strong cashflow.